NOTABLE ALUMNI

 Patrick O'Brien (Richard Patrick Russ) Novelist at SMGS 1925-26

-Andrew Loog Oldham (1955-56) Record producer & co-manager of the Rolling
+Andrew Loog Oldham (1955-56) Record producer & co-manager of the Rolling Stones

 Rt Rev Francis Paget, Bishop of Oxford from 1901-11